 What should I look for when buying seed genetics?

-Well packaged seed with a label that conforms to federal law Get to know the company.
-Outlandish claims like 100% feminization, 100% germination, extremely high or low cannabinoid content should be validated with respectable 3rd party data.
-Proof of stability: Stability means the variety has performed consistently for a number of generations.
-Asking for data on the parent generation can be helpful in determining of the genetics are stable.
-This is particularly important for THC content.
-Well-bred seed should have stable THC content across at least 2-3 prior generations Look for AOSCA certified seed: This is 3rd party data that certifies that the particular seed has been grown according to AOSCA Standards to maintain genetic purity.
-A seed certifying agency works closely with seed growers to help them follow AOSCA Standards throughout the seed production process.
-AOSCA Standards apply to hemp and a wide range of field crops, turf grasses, fruits, vegetables, woody plants, forbs and vegetative propagated species available for sale.
-Seed lots that successfully complete the seed certification process qualify for the official “Blue” Certified seed tag, providing assurance to the seed customer that the seed has met standards for genetic and varietal purity.
-Look for seed that suits your production methods and equipment.
-Look for seed that has demonstrated performance in your region, or has been bred in your region using data based breeding.
-Buy seed once you understand the market that particular variety serves.
+Well-packaged, clean seed with a label that conforms to federal law.
+Get to know the company.
+Outlandish claims like 100% feminization, 100% germination, and extremely high or low cannabinoid content should be validated by respectable 3rd party data.
+Proof of stability: Stability means the variety has performed consistently for several generations.
+Asking for current and parent seed data can help determine if the genetics are stable.
+Stability is essential for THC content.
+Well-bred seed should have compliant THC content across at least 2-3 generations.
+AOSCA certified seed: This is 3rd third-party validation that the seed has been grown according to AOSCA Standards to maintain genetic purity.
+Seed lots that complete the seed certification process qualify for the official “Blue” Certified seed tag.
+Seed that has been bred for your production methods and equipment.
+Seed that has demonstrated performance in your region or has been bred using data-based breeding.
+Understand the market the variety serves.
 Identify customers for your crop before you plant.

 Don’t plant varieties perform differently depending on where they are grown?

-In botanical terms, all three are generally defined as a group of offspring descended from a common ancestor which share common morphological and/or physiological characteristics.
+In botanical terms, all three are generally defined as a group of offspring descended from a common ancestor with common morphological and physiological characteristics.
 In cannabis, there is an unofficial distinction.
 A cannabis strain can be defined as a group of plants created asexually through clonal propagation.
-This is the most common form of plant production in the marijuana industry.
-Clones, by definition, are nearly identical genetically with the exception of the random mutations during plant cell division in the development of the "mother plant" (the plant from which a population of clones is generated).
+This is the most common form of plant production in the cannabis industry.
+Clones, by definition, are nearly identical genetically except for random mutations during plant cell division in the development of the “mother plant” (the plant from which a population of clones is generated).
 Mutations are almost always deleterious.
-A single mother plant creates a finite number of progeny so the maintenance of a strain requires cloning from the progeny of the original mother.
-Mutations accumulate with each successive generation so that, eventually, clone quality (e.g. cannabinoid profile.) deteriorates to the point that the strain is abandoned.
-Some may refer to this mutational load as genetic drift but this is a misnomer.
-A cannabis variety (or cultivar) can be defined as a group of plants created sexually through propagation of seed.
-The seed of selected plants (those expressing the characteristic of interest) are used for planting the following generation.
-Mutations undoubtedly occur during sexual reproduction but they only impact a single individual which can be removed from the population by the breeder.
+A mother plant creates a finite number of progeny, so the maintenance of a strain requires cloning from the progeny of the original mother.
+Mutations accumulate with each successive generation so that, eventually, clone quality (e.g., cannabinoid profile.) deteriorates to the point that the strain is abandoned.
+Some may refer to this mutational load as genetic drift, but this is a misnomer.
+A cannabis variety (or cultivar) can be defined as a group of plants created sexually through seed propagation.
+The seeds of selected plants (those expressing the characteristic of interest) are used for planting the following generation.
+Mutations undoubtedly occur during sexual reproduction, but they only impact a single individual, which the breeder can remove from the population.
 As soon as an individual carrying a mutation is used as a mother plant, all derived progeny will inherit the mutation.

 Go to Top